 New England got a major break in the playoffs when Jacksonville upset top-seeded Denver (13-3) at home in the Divisional round.
 The Patriots then dispatched of the upstart Jaguars 20-6 at home to earn the franchise’s second AFC crown.
 Even though the offense sputtered against Green Bay in Super Bowl XXXI, the Patriots hung around until the Packers scored 17 unanswered points in the second quarter.
 Bledsoe threw four interceptions and the Patriots finished with a grand total of 43 yards rushing, as the Packers sealed the deal with MVP Desmond Howard’s 99-yard kickoff return for a touchdown in the latter part of the third quarter.

 8. 1986 Denver Broncos

 Super Bowl result: Lost 39-20 to New York Giants in Super Bowl XXI

 Denver got off to a 6-0 start to the season but finished just 5-5.
-Still the Broncos’ 11-5 record was good enough to win the AFC West, thanks to a defense that led the conference in rushing yards allowed.
+The Broncos’ 11-5 record was good enough to win the AFC West, thanks to a defense that led the conference in rushing yards allowed.
 The problem for the Broncos’ offense, however, was that it only generated 27 more yards on the ground than their defense gave up.
 After getting by New England 22-17 at home in the Divisional round, quarterback John Elway orchestrated “The Drive” late in the fourth quarter in Cleveland to get the Broncos to their second Super Bowl.
 Unfortunately, this one ended like the franchise’s first big game appearance (vs. Dallas in Super Bowl XII in 1978), as the Broncos managed just 52 yards rushing and Elway got sacked four times (one went for a safety) in a game that wasn’t as close as the score indicated.

 9. 1992 Buffalo Bills